 The White House drafted the Act after the Supreme Court overturned its system of military tribunals to prosecute prisoners in Guantánamo.
+The Act suspended the writ of habeas corpus for anyone the president designates an "unlawful enemy combatant."
 It allows the president to hold such people captive indefinitely, without charges.
 It legalizes coerced confessions and the use of tainted information to prosecute others.
 It allows the government to use secret evidence against a person.
 And it gives immunity retroactively to people who may have broken the law to arrest or interrogate a suspect.

-The ACLU has embarked on a nationwide campaign to get Congress to repeal or amend the Military Commissions Act, restore habeas rights, and end U.S. government-sponsored torture and extraordinary rendition.
-The campaign features "Mr. Habeas," a long-faced character who was reported missing since passage of the Military Commissions Act.
-The campaign Web site, findhabeas.com, provides a host of resources for people who want to help us take action.
+The ACLU has embarked on a nation-wide campaign to get Congress to repeal or amend the Military Commissions Act, restore habeas rights, and end U.S. government-sponsored torture and extraordinary rendition.
+The campaign features Mr. Habeas, a long-faced character who was reported missing since passage of the Military Commissions Act.
+The campaign Web site, findhabeas.com, provides the latest news of Habeas sightings and a host of resources for people who want to help us take action.

-Showing the campaign's strength, ACLU activists and supporters converged on our nation's capital on June 26 for a Day of Action to Restore Law and Justice.
-The ACLU of Washington sent members from most of our state's Congressional districts.
+districts.
 They joined several thousand others at a rally on Capitol Hill, raising their voices and lobbying their lawmakers.
 The ACLU presented petitions with more than 250,000 signatures calling for the restoration of the writ.
-In Washington state, we organized a rally at the Federal Building in Seattle.
+In Washington state, we organized a rally at the Federal Building in Seattle, featuring a black coffin, candles, songs by the Raging Grannies and presentations by allied organizations.
+To build support for the rally, ACLU activists clad in orange "Find Habeas" shirts distributed flyers at Westlake Center.